Somerville, Massachusetts: Role in the Revolutionary War

 After the raid on the Powder House, the colonists took action to conceal arms and munitions of war in Concord.
 When General Gage found out, he was resolved to take the powder by force if necessary.
 The Americans learned that the British intended to start for Concord on April 18, 1775, and couriers Paul Revere and William Dawes set out on their famous ride to warn the farmers and militiamen in between Boston and Concord, including Sam Adams and John Hancock.
 That night, he set out from the North End through Charlestown towards East Somerville.
 In Revere's own written account of his ride, he mentions a specific location in Somerville (then part of Charlestown).
-The location was the site where the executed body of a local slave known as "Mark", owned by John Codman, was publicly gibbeted and displayed for several years after his execution.
+The location was the site where the executed body of a local enslaved man known as "Mark", owned by John Codman, was publicly gibbeted and displayed for several years after his execution.
 The location is probably near the site of the present day Holiday Inn on Washington Street.
 Revere wrote "nearly opposite where Mark was hung in chains, I saw two men on Horse back, under a Tree", which he then realized were two British officers stationed on Washington Street.
 They immediately pursued him, and Revere galloped up Broadway towards Winter Hill and eventually eluded them.
 His warning gave the militia enough time to prepare for battle, and launch the American Revolution.

 Shortly after Paul Revere set out on his ride, Lieutenant Colonel Francis Smith and 700 British Army regulars landed near Lechmere Square.
 As it was nearly high tide, East Cambridge was an island and the troops, skirting the marshes, were obliged to wade "thigh deep" to reach Somerville.
 They probably came through Prospect Street into Washington Street, and through Union Square.

 Defeated and in retreat, the British army passed again through Somerville en route back to Boston.
 Upon reaching Union Square, the British marched down Washington Street as far as the base of Prospect Hill, where a skirmish took place.
 The handful of rebellious locals, having heard of the storied battles at Lexington and Concord earlier that day, caught an exhausted retreating British contingent off guard.
 As the story goes, 65-year-old minuteman James Miller lost his life in the scuffle while standing his ground against the British.
 He was shot thirteen times after famously telling a retreating colleague, "I am too old to run."